nishidhaSri/CricInfo/README.md

 <b>Page load time</b>

 To calculate the page load time, I have used several 3rd party applications.
-Initially I had an average load time of aabout <b>2.36sec.</b> Later I looked into methods to decrease the load time and hence I obeserved that the complete Antd plugin was imported into the project.
+Initially I had an average load time of about <b>2.36sec.</b> Later I looked into methods to decrease the load time and hence I obeserved that the complete Antd plugin was imported into the project.
 Then I imported specifically only those components which are used in this project, hence decreased the load time.
-Their results obtained using refactored code is given below.
+The results obtained using refactored code is given below.

 | Website | Region | Requests | Load time |